SpaceX's Elon Musk: 1st orbital Starship flight maybe March

 “There will probably be a few bumps in the road, but we want to iron those out with satellite missions and test missions” before putting people on board, he said.

 SpaceX's Super Heavy first-stage booster has yet to blast off.
-But the futuristic, bullet-shaped, steel Starship successfully launched and landed from the southern tip of Texas last May, following a series of spectacular explosions.
+But the futuristic, bullet-shaped, steel Starship — perched on top and serving as the upper stage — successfully launched and landed on its own last May, following a series of spectacular explosions.
 The rocketship soared more than 6 miles (10 kilometers).

 SpaceX is awaiting approval from the Federal Aviation Administration before proceeding with Starship's next phase: going into orbit.
 Musk said he expects the go-ahead in March and that the rocket should be ready to fly by then as well.
 That would put the launch in the next couple of months, he added.